-Helen is an Affiliate Member of the Chartered Society of Forensic Sciences - the accreditation body for the forensic science programme at Abertay.
+I am an Affiliate Member of the Chartered Society of Forensic Sciences - the accreditation body for the forensic science programme at Abertay.

-Helen's PhD involves consultation with representatives from the Partnership for Action Against Wildlife Crime (PAW), and the National Wildlife Crime Unit (NWCU).
+My PhD research involves consultation with representatives from the Partnership for Action Against Wildlife Crime (PAW) and the National Wildlife Crime Unit (NWCU).

-As a STEM Ambassador, Helen is actively involved with various science based activities throughout the year, aimed at children of primary school age to encourage them to consider studying science at secondary school and to have a career in science.
+As a STEM Ambassador, I am actively involved with various science based activities throughout the year, aimed at children of primary school age to encourage them to consider stuyding science at secondary school and to have a career in science.